David Beerling

 David John Beerling FLSW (born 21 June 1965) is the Director of the Leverhulme Centre for Climate change mitigation and Sorby Professor of Natural Sciences in the Department of Animal and Plant Sciences (APS) at the University of Sheffield, UK.
 He is also Editor-in-Chief of the Royal Society journal Biology Letters.

 Education

 Beerling was educated at University of Wales, College of Cardiff where he was awarded a Bachelor of Science degree in Botany in 1987 followed by a PhD in 1990 for research into the biogeography, ecology and control of two important and highly invasive alien plant species Japanese knotweed Reynoutria japonica and Himalayan balsam Impatiens glandulifera.
 His PhD was supervised by Ron Walter Edwards CBE and he authored two ecological monographs on the species and scientific papers reporting simulated projections of their potential future distributions in Europe with global climate change.
+Beerling then undertook a postdoctoral position working on palaeobotany with William Chaloner at the University of London (Royal Holloway College, UK).

 Research and career

 Beerling's research group investigate fundamental questions concerning the conquest of the land by plants and the role of terrestrial ecosystems in shaping Earth's global ecology, climate and atmospheric composition.
 This is achieved by approaches that integrate evidence from fossils, experiments and theoretical models applied across spatial and temporal scales.
 Increasingly, his group's research discoveries are informing our understanding of current global climate change issues.